Ken Bald

 Kenneth Bruce Bald (August 1, 1920 – March 17, 2019) was an American illustrator and comic book artist best known for the Dr. Kildare and Dark Shadows newspaper comic strips.
 Due to contractual obligations, he is credited as "K. Bruce" on the Dark Shadows strip.

 Early life

-Ken Bald was born in New York City, New York, and raised in suburban Mount Vernon, New York.
+Ken Bald was born in New York City, and raised in suburban Mount Vernon, New York.
 Comic-book fan art he drew at age 14 was published in More Fun Comics #9 (cover-dated April 1936), from DC Comics precursor National Allied Publications.
 Bald attended Pratt Institute in Brooklyn, New York City, for three years, through 1941.
 At some unknown stage of his career, he also studied at the Ontario College of Art, in Toronto, Ontario, Canada.

 Career

 After Pratt, Bald joined the Englewood, New Jersey, studio of Jack Binder, one of the early comic-book "packagers" who would supply complete comics on demand for publishers entering the new medium during what became known as the Golden Age of Comic Books.
 His first known professional comics work, via Binder, was the seven-page story "Justice Laughs Last," starring the super-speedster Hurricane, in Captain America Comics #7 (Oct.
 1941), from Marvel Comics precursor Timely Comics, Beginning in 1942, Bald, also via Binder, began drawing features including Golden Arrow and Bulletman for Fawcett Comics.

 On December 7, 1942, Bald enlisted in the Marine Corps, serving with the 5th Marine Regiment-1st Marine Division and seeing combat in Cape Gloucester, Peleliu, and Okinawa from 1943 to January 1946, rising to the rank of captain.

 In the 1940s, Bald drew stories of such superheroes as Captain America, the Sub-Mariner, the Blonde Phantom, the Destroyer, and Miss America variously through comics cover-dated July 1949.
 He both wrote and drew a number of Millie the Model humor stories in the comics Georgie and Patsy Walker, and at least drew the teen-humor character Cindy in Georgie and Judy Comics and Junior Miss.

 Bald penciled the first appearance of the Sub-Mariner spin-off character Namora, in "The Coming of Namora" in Marvel Mystery Comics #82 (May 1947), but it is unclear if he helped create the character; the cover, which was sometimes created first, featured Namora drawn by Bob Powell.
 Similarly, Bald drew Timely's single issue of The Witness (Sept.
 1948), starring a character co-created by writer-editor Stan Lee, but the cover for which was drawn by Charles Nicholas.
 Bald, with an unidentified writer, co-created the Timely superhero Sun Girl, who starred in a three-issue series cover-dated August to December 1948.